The Best Outdoor Gear You Can Buy, According to Lifelong Hikers

 REI Flash Pack 18

-No matter if he’s hiking or flying, Director of Sales and Partnerships at Dollar Flight Club Kyle Maltz never leaves home without this lightweight pack.
+No matter if he’s hiking or flying, Chief Operating Officer at Dollar Flight Club Kyle Maltz never leaves home without this lightweight pack.
 While it might not work as well for an extensive hike, he said it is ideal for day hikes or vacations.
-Not only does it pack up tightly, but it expands to nearly twice its size, giving you room for snacks, sunscreen, a camera, and more.
+Not only does it pack up tightly, but it has plenty of room for snacks, sunscreen, a camera, and more.
 He swears by it so much he often gifts it to friends for the holidays, birthdays, or college graduations.

 To buy: rei.com, $40